-Schedule: MWF at 9AM, at 10AM, at 11AM or at 12:30PM, Fall and Spring.
+Schedule: MTWTh at 9AM, at 10AM, at 11AM or at 12:30PM, Fall and Spring.
 Optional review sessions are not scheduled through the registrar and will be set up only at the beginning of the semester.
 NOTE: For Fall 2020, this schedule will likely be altered to facilitate online instruction, should that become necessary.

 Brief Course Description: An introduction to the mathematics of change and a gateway to further work in the natural sciences, engineering, economics and finance as well as the social sciences.
 Develops the technical concepts of limits and continuity, derivatives and integrals in the single variable setting.
 Important applications of these include optimization, the geometry of curves, approximation and error analysis, counting and estimating roots, average behavior and estimating change, computing area of planar regions.
 Includes the rudiments of differential equations and modeling through curve sketching and initial value problems.
 Emphasizes the development of critical reasoning and communication skills in a quantitative setting.

 Prerequisites: MAT100 or equivalent, solid pre-calculus background from high school, recent math SAT score of 670 or higher, ACT math score of 28 or higher.

 Who takes this course?
 Most students in this course are first-year students, many of whom are still undecided about a major.
 If you consider economics or any of the natural sciences this course is a must.
 Many students interested in medicine or public policy also take this course.